 Oxford has been at the very heart of religious debate, reform and turmoil in the British Isles for eight centuries and so the faculty here wears a mantle of history not available in many other universities.
-At the same time Theology and Religion at Oxford is embracing its 21stcentury context: students have the opportunity to study five major world religions and their primary languages and can also explore the relationship between religion and science and the place of religious ethics in public life.
+At the same time Theology and Religion at Oxford is embracing its 21st-century context: students have the opportunity to study five major world religions and their primary languages.
+They can also explore the relationship between religion and science, the philosophy of religion and the place of religious ethics in public life.